vidyasree321/github_basics/README.md

 ---

-### Add your name to the CONTRIBUTORS.md file
+### Add your name to the 'Make your Work Permanent' section

-Open CONTRIBUTORS.md in your preferred code editor and your name in the given formatn I'VE GOT WORK HERE SAYING WHAT TO ADD
+Open CONTRIBUTORS.md in your preferred code editor and your name to push

 ---